Well folks, peanut butter banana smoothies aside, I’m officially home from Greece!

 Healthy Peanut Butter Banana Smoothie with Cacao Nibs

-Combine all the ingredients in a food processor or blender.
+Combine the banana, cacao nibs, vanilla, salt, almond or coconut milk, and coconut yogurt or kefir, if using. ingredients in a food processor or blender.
 Puree until smooth.
 Transfer to a glass and enjoy.
+Garnish with some extra nibs if you like!